 Have you ever visited Seattle, Washington?
-If not, you’re missing out!
-Seattle is a vibrant city located in the Pacific Northwest, on the West Coast of the United States.
-Often called The Emerald City, here are the most fun and interesting things to do in Seattle.
+If not, you’re missing out.
+Seattle is a lively city located in the Pacific Northwest of the United States.
+Often called the Emerald City, we’ll discuss the most enjoyable and engaging things to do in this sprawling metropolis.

-Whether you’re into history, art, gourmet food, nature, or just want to have a good time; you’re in for a good time when it comes to visiting this famous city.
-So put on your raincoat and explore everything Seattle has to offer!
+Whether you’re into history, art, gourmet food, nature, or want to have a good time, you’re in for a good time when visiting this famous city.
+So put on your raincoat and explore everything Seattle presents.